RoesWibowo/Laravel-4-Modular-Approach/README.md

-If you have some ideas, you can fork this repo.
+If you have some ideas, fork this repo.
 Don't forget to star this repo if useful.

 Thank you.
 Roes Wibowo, http://roes-wibowo.com